meatwallace/dotfiles/README.md

 some of what you'll find:

-- my `.vimrc`, a new and ongoing venture into the world of `(neo)vim`
+- `.vimrc`, a new and ongoing venture into the world of `(neo)vim`
-- my `.zshrc` and associated config files, using `zplugin` for plugin management
+- `.zshrc` and associated config files, using `zplugin` for plugin management
-- my `.config` directory with my setup for `awesome`, `rofi`, `compton`, etc for a full desktop environment for Linux based systems, designed for no-frills getting shit done and almost exclusivly orientated around terminal usage
+- `.config/` with my setup for `awesome`, `rofi`, `compton`, etc. for a full desktop environment for Linux based systems, aiming for a complete yet no-frills getting shit done workflow orientated around the terminal
-- `.meatbox`, containing all of  the setup scripts and `meatbox`, a simplistic CLI for managing setup & upgrades of the configuration
+- `scripts/`, containing all of  the setup scripts, cooirdinated by `meatbox`, a simplistic CLI for managing setup & upgrades of the configuration
-- `.meatlab`, a work in progress config for my home media server, currently a whopping 2 containers glued together with `docker-compose`
+- `projects/meatlab`, a work in progress config for my home media server, currently a whopping 2 containers glued together with `docker-compose`
-- automatic linting, testing, and building of the image via circle CI
+- automatic linting, testing, and building the entire setup as a docker image via CircleCI